 These behaviors can make your child feel rejected.
 Avoid:

-- Hitting, slapping, or physically hurting your child because of their LGBT identity
+- Hitting, slapping, or physically hurting your child.
+Parents should never do this for any reason, but especially not because of their child’s LGBTQ+ identity.